SebastianHeslinRees/population_projections/model_code/model_scripts/small_area/README.md

 The GLA's demographic models are modular, and each model combines different methods to construct its components of change - births, deaths and (most complex) migration.

 The `smallareamodel` package contains functions for running the GLA small projection model.
-It utilises functions from the `popmodules` package to produce population projections which are consistent with input assumtions about future housing development, and outputs from the `housingled` model.
+It utilises functions from the `popmodules` package to produce population projections which are consistent with input assumptions about future housing development, and outputs from the `housingled` model.

 ##TODO
 ## Installation